What Are The Reserves Used For?

 When the Government sells land, it does not create new wealth – it merely converts the physical asset into a financial asset.
 When land is converted into a financial asset, the financial asset remains part of Past Reserves and cannot be used for expenditure.

-- Land returns to the State at the end of a lease, as the State holds ultimate title to the land.
-It then becomes State land once again and is protected as part of the reserves.
+- As the State holds ultimate title to the land, land which returns to the State at the end of a lease becomes State land once again and is protected as part of the Past Reserves.

 Spending the proceeds from selling land is simply akin to using up more of the reserves.
 Instead, the Government invests the land sales proceeds with the rest of the reserves, and spends up to 50% of the returns through the NIR framework.